Skip to main content

 The good news is that you are not alone in having these doubts.
 College demographics have shifted considerably, with an increasing number of adult students balancing work and family obligations.
 Recent research has found that:

-Now may be the right time to return to college–especially if your employer is helping to pay.
+Now might be the perfect time to return to college, especially if your employer offers tuition assistance.
 Like many adult learners, Northeastern alumna Melissa Morales seized the opportunity to earn her bachelor’s degree, thanks to tuition reimbursement from her employer.
 After traveling abroad for several years, she secured a job with a biotechnology firm and found her calling, first earning a certificate in the industry and then deciding to further her education in the field.

 “I was very fortunate,” Morales recalls.
 “My employer was very excited that I wanted to earn my degree, as they want employees who are top-of-the-line.”